 Since completing the handbook NRPC has continued to provide public outreach, education and technical assistance to area residents, government officials, and their consultants interested in reducing shoreline erosion in the Lake Champlain Basin.

-Hardcopies of the Shoreline Stabilization Handbook are available from NRPC by calling Amanda Holland at (802) 524-5958.
+Hardcopies of the Shoreline Stabilization Handbook are available from NRPC by calling Dean Pierce at (802) 524-5958.

 In 2008, the NRPC developed and implemented a shoreline stabilization workshop series that provided attendees with an introduction to the causes of erosion and the variety of stabilization techniques that can be used to address these issues.
 NRPC repeated this workshop series in 2011 when many shoreline homeowners were experiencing flood conditions from the elevated level of Lake Champlain.
 These workshops have been targeted to homeowners along Lake Champlain and NRPC has expanded the message into Addison and Chittenden Counties to reach effected homeowners.